mjwals/custom-component-library/README.md

 # Custom Component Library
-Inspired by Bootstrap 3, I created a set of pre‑styled components to speed up development.
+Inspired by Bootstrap 3, I created a prototype set of pre‑styled components to speed up development.
 These components were later used in a call‑centre application called "Fire".

 Designed in Adobe Photoshop and built by myself in 2019.